alllex/parsus/README.md

 the parent parser tries out the remaining alternatives.
 If there is one alternative that succeeds, the parent parser takes its result and proceeds without any errors.

-We can use the `any` function from the `ParsingScope` to achieve this behaviour:
+We can use the `choose` function from the `ParsingScope` to achieve this behaviour:

 ```kotlin
 val g5 = object : Grammar<String>() {